habibanalytics/Towards-Data-Science/README.md

 I will introduce myself to get started.
 I’m Habib from a computer science background.

 I worked in Java, C# and C++ In the past.
-But for the past 1 year I have not worked in any programming language whatsoever.
+But for the past 6-7 months I have not worked in those programming languages.
 So I am back to the beginning.
 So I completely understand how people feel when they are new to programming.

 The topics such as machine learning, python, data science, big-data These topics are really trending these days and are highly in demand in the market.
 I searched a lot about data science and so I finally decided to become one because it is a respectable job and it pays well.
 I am not the kind of person who thinks that ‘Do What You Love And The Money Will Follow’.
 You can watch this video to know why?
 [Watch](https://youtu.be/gIyYpHupg5M?t=60)